bharathra/ACTION_GRAPH/README.md

 # ActionGraph
 ActionGraph is a symbolic AI agent for generating action plans based on preconditions and effects.
 This is loosely based on STRIPS approach (https://en.wikipedia.org/wiki/Stanford_Research_Institute_Problem_Solver).
 State variables are modeled as nodes; the actions represent edges/transitions from one state to another.
 Dijikstra's shortest path algorithm (A* but without the heuristic cost estimate) is used to generate a feasible, lowest cost plan.

+The interfaces for this library are similar to https://github.com/agoose77/GOAP.

 ## Usage: